Killing off: Comics

+Video games

+Nintendo is believed to have killed off the wife of Bowser from Mario franchise.

+Wrinkly Kong, the wife of Cranky Kong, is killed off from Donkey Kong franchise after the events of Donkey Kong Country 3 (1996).
+She returns as a ghost in Donkey Kong 64 (1999), which can be found behind the doors with her face on them.

+Anime and manga

+Ikuko Tsukino, the mother of Usagi Tsukino, is killed off from the Sailor Moon franchise due to her actresses, Yūko Mizutani, dying of breast cancer in 2016, and Wakana Yamazaki, dying of chronic illness in 2026.
+She posthumously appears in the flashbacks in the future manga sequel and even future adaptations with archival footages and audios.
+Naoko Takeuchi included a tribute to the character.

 LGBTQ characters

 LGBT activists and fans have long criticized the tendency in U.S. media for LGBT characters, especially queer women, to be killed off or otherwise meet an unhappy fate more often than straight characters.
 This trope is known colloquially as "bury your gays" or "dead lesbian syndrome".
 In recent years, some LGBT showrunners and writers have made steps to avert this, such as ND Stevenson with She-Ra and the Princesses of Power.